This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Consumed by the case, determined to prevent more deaths, Natalie misses the fact that it is her attention the killer wants.
 And to get it, he has his sights set firmly on her precious daughter Leigh…

-The fifth book in the Detective Natalie Ward series by Carol Wyer.
+The Blossom Twins is the fifth book in the Detective Natalie Ward series by Carol Wyer.
 In this book, Natalie investigates the case of murdered sisters that resembles an older case that was supposedly solved.
 Natalie questions if they caught the right guy the first time around.
 As Natalie investigates, the killer continues to target other girls.

 Natalie is a smart and strong female protagonist.
 She’s got a lot of strengths, but she also has flaws.
 The combination of her work life and personal life makes for a compelling read.
 I’m always intrigued with the mysteries in this series, and this book has one of the most difficult cases Natalie has worked.